 20. Memoirs of A Geisha

-Travel to pre-WWII Kyoto for a Cinderella-type adventure in the city’s famous Gion district.
+Memoirs of a Geisha takes the reader to pre-WWII Kyoto for a Cinderella-type adventure in the city’s famous Gion Geisha district.

-The story’s protagonist is sold into Geisha-hood as a child, goes through myriad trials and hardships and gradually learns how to control her own destiny.
+The story’s protagonist is sold into Geisha-hood as a child, and goes through myriad trials and hardships.
+She gradually learns how to control her own destiny and finds happiness.

-A fictionalized account of the first Englishman to visit Japan.
+A fictionalized account of the first Englishman’s to visit Japan.
 Cathy Winston of Mummy Travels says “It’s an incredible introduction to the country’s history and culture (and a cracking story!).”

 22. Crazy Rich Asians